Hikaru Naomoto

-Hikaru Naomoto (猶本 光, Naomoto Hikaru) is a Japanese football player.
-She plays for Urawa Reds in the WE League and Japan national team.
+Hikaru Naomoto (猶本 光, Naomoto Hikaru) is a Japanese professional footballer who plays as a midfielder for WE League club Nippon TV Tokyo Verdy Beleza and the Japan women's national team.

 Club career

 Naomoto was born in Ogori on March 3, 1994.
 In 2007, she joined her local club Fukuoka J. Anclas.
 After graduating from high school, she joined Urawa Reds in 2012.
-She was selected Best Eleven in 2014 season.
+She was selected Best Eleven in 2014 season.On June30, 2025, she announced her departure and transferred to Nippon TV Tokyo Verdy Beleza.

 National team career

-Naomoto played for Japan U-17 national team at 2010 U-17 World Cup Japan won 2nd place and U-20 team at 2012 U-20 World Cup Japan won 3rd place.
-On May 8, 2014, she debuted for Japan national team against New Zealand.
-She was a member of Japan for 2014 Asian Cup and 2014 Asian Games.
+Naomoto played for the Japan U-17 team at 2010 U-17 World Cup where Japan won 2nd place and for the U-20 team at 2012 U-20 World Cup, where Japan won 3rd place.
+On May 8, 2014, she debuted for the Japan national team against New Zealand.
+She was a member of Japan's 2014 Asian Cup and 2014 Asian Games squads.
 Japan won the championship at Asian Cup and 2nd place at Asian Games.
 In 2018, she played at 2018 Asian Cup and Japan won their second consecutive title.
 She played 18 games for Japan.